pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 f) O Brasil é maior que a Alemanha. - Brazil is bigger than Germany.

-Item.
 2. Traduza as seguintes sentenças.
 Observe o sufixo "-est" utilizado.

 a) Brazil is the biggest country in South América.